yuzhuchai/Learn-three.js/README.md

 Finally we need to animate the cube, with modifying the positions this should be placed after requestAnimationFrame and before the render function.

+### DIFFERENT SYNTAX

+we can set the camera position in the beginning with

+        camera.position.set( 0, 0, 100 );

+vs

+        camera.position.z = 100

+### CREATE LINE with BufferGeometry

+lines are created with an array of THREE.Vector3 given (tx,ty,tz) position values

+        const points = [];
+        points.push( new THREE.Vector3( - 10, 0, 0 ) );
+        points.push( new THREE.Vector3( 0, 10, 0 ) );
+        points.push( new THREE.Vector3( 10, 0, 0 ) );

+        const geometry = new THREE.BufferGeometry().setFromPoints( points );

+        const line = new THREE.Line( geometry, material );

+Here we are using [BufferGeometry](https://threejs.org/docs/index.html?q=bufferG#api/en/core/BufferGeometry) instead of [BoxGeometry](https://threejs.org/docs/index.html?q=box#api/en/geometries/BoxGeometry)

+A representation of mesh, line, or point geometry.
+Includes vertex positions, face indices, normals, colors, UVs, and custom attributes within buffers, reducing the cost of passing all this data to the GPU.

+### TEXT GEOMETRY

+there are many different ways to create 3D texts